dvdhutch/dvdhutch-personal-site/posts/challenge_1.md

 Congratulations!
 If you've made it this far, you have successfully created your very own chatbot.

-To run the program, in VS Code, you can right-click (on MacOS, two-finger click) and select 'Run Python File in Terminal'.
+To run the program in VS Code, right-click (on MacOS, two-finger click) and select 'Run Python File in Terminal'.
 From there, you can explore training the program and seeing how it responds!
+Happy training!

+Made by David Hutchinson in Leysin, CH
+MMXXIV